Quantyca/demo-dai-kafka/README.md

     ```

-10. Query the stock and keep it running:
+10. From the same terminal where you started the infrastructure, query the stock and keep it running:

 	```